 Diarrhea stopper like Imodium, insect repellant, sun protection and car/sea sickness medication is recommended to be part of your outfit.

-Bemo/Mikrolet/Pete pete’s – All over Indonesia, in cities as well as in the country side, you will find Bemo’s or Pete Pete’s.
+Bemo/Mikrolet/Pete pete’s – All over Indonesia, in cities as well as in the country side, you will find Bemo’s or Pete Pete’s and tug tug.
 Small van’s driving the same route all day and very cheap.
 They try to put in as much customers and luggage as possible so no comfort at all but you will find it an unforgettable experience being stuck in the back between bales of rice and sometimes even live stock.
-You stop them by waving your hand but make sure you know where they go.
+You stop them by waving your hand and make sure you know where they go.

 Bus – For the bus schedules between cities you better inform at local travel agencies.
 Normally the bus will depart from special bus terminal’s mostly located just outside the city.

 Private car – If you like to rent a car and drive yourself we recommend to do this in Bali only.
 There you can rent cars everywhere against cheap rates.
 Please bring an international drivers license.

 For the rest of Indonesia we advise you to hire a driver if you need a private car.
 Hotels and Travel agencies can help you with finding a car and driver.
 Compared to western standards the price is relatively low however you still are able to negotiate there first offer.
 Make sure you know whether the fuel is included or not.

 Internet – Most of site of Indonesia nowadays has running the 4G internet connection.